 Students who choose to study speech-language pathology must earn an undergraduate degree (or take prerequisite coursework) as well as a master’s degree in speech-language pathology, since the master’s degree is the entry degree into the field of speech-language pathology.
 Undergraduate students follow a strict sequence of basic science and pre-professional courses during their undergraduate study and participate in a clinical practicum at the onsite speech, language and hearing clinic during their senior year.
 Graduate students study communication sciences and disorders in their graduate coursework and participate in clinical practicum on-site as well as off-site in a hospital/rehabilitation center and a public school setting.
 Speech-language pathologists facilitate the development or rehabilitation of speech, language and swallowing skills with people with communication and swallowing disorders throughout the lifespan in a variety of settings such as early intervention programs, hospital/rehabilitation facilities, schools, clinics and private practices.

-The mission of the Department of Communication Sciences and Disorders is to provide a high-quality educational experience, clinical training and research opportunities for students pursuing professional careers in speech-language pathology, audiology and other related fields.
-The undergraduate and master’s programs combine a diverse undergraduate curriculum with strong academic coursework and practicum opportunities as a background for the management of communication disabilities.
-The department seeks to produce highly qualified graduates to serve persons with communication disabilities in any professional setting.
+The mission of the Department of Communication Sciences and Disorders is to provide a high-quality educational experience, clinical training, and research opportunities for students pursuing professional careers in speech-language pathology, audiology and other related fields.
+The undergraduate and master’s programs combine a broad liberal arts curriculum with specific and sequential academic and clinical coursework in communication sciences and disorders.
+The Department seeks to produce competent master’s degree graduates to treat persons with communication and swallowing disorders in any professional setting.